ubicloud/ubidon/slides.md

 We do things this way so we can use `nftables` to provide a Layer 4 load balancer.

-Load balancers of this type have the benefit of very low overhead and excellent composition with all sorts of protocols: that's why websockets, or even a load balanced SSH pool, can work without a fuss.
+Load balancers of this type have the benefit of low overhead and excellent composition with all sorts of protocols: that's why websockets, or even a load balanced SSH pool, can work without a fuss.